 - Michael Bloomberg – Founder of Bloomberg L.P.

-The engineering degree makes a great investment.
-To maximize your future success, look at yourself 30 years down the road.
+It’s clear how an engineering degree makes a great investment.
+To maximize your future success, look deep into the future.

 You shouldn’t become overwhelmed with the direction of technology.
-Instead, do your best to join the technology movement to avoid it passing you by.
+Instead, do your best to join the tech movement to avoid it passing you by.

-How do you view the future of engineering?
-What type of jobs do you foresee in the future?
-Do you think we one day will have UBI?
+How do you view the future of electrical engineering?
+What type of engineering jobs do you foresee in the future?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Author Bio: Koosha started Engineer Calcs in 2019 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for well over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.